cyberconnecthq/cyberid/README.md

 Id smart contracts for CyberConnect ecosystem.
 The repo consists of 2 top-level and core smart contracts:

-- `CyberId` - the main contract that manages the `.cyber` handle of a user
+- `CyberId` - the contract that manages the `.cyber` handle of a user
 - `MocaId` - the contract that manages the `.moca` handle of a user

 ## Table of Contents